bitmoa/minideb/README.md

     ```

 # Adoption of Minideb
-The minideb container image is the base image for many Bitnami-maintained language runtimes including [php](https://github.com/bitnami/containers/tree/main/bitnami/php-fpm), [nodejs](https://github.com/bitnami/containers/tree/main/bitnami/node), [ruby](https://github.com/bitnami/containers/tree/main/bitnami/ruby) and infrastructure components including [mariadb](https://github.com/bitnami/containers/tree/main/bitnami/mariadb), [redis](https://github.com/bitnami/containers/tree/main/bitnami/redis), [nginx](https://github.com/bitnami/containers/tree/main/bitnami/nginx) and [mongodb](https://github.com/bitnami/containers/tree/main/bitnami/mongodb).
+The minideb container image is the base image for many Bitmoa-maintained language runtimes including [php](https://github.com/bitmoa/containers/tree/main/bitmoa/php-fpm), [nodejs](https://github.com/bitmoa/containers/tree/main/bitmoa/node), [ruby](https://github.com/bitmoa/containers/tree/main/bitmoa/ruby) and infrastructure components including [mariadb](https://github.com/bitmoa/containers/tree/main/bitmoa/mariadb), [redis](https://github.com/bitmoa/containers/tree/main/bitmoa/redis), [nginx](https://github.com/bitmoa/containers/tree/main/bitmoa/nginx) and [mongodb](https://github.com/bitmoa/containers/tree/main/bitmoa/mongodb).

 # Compatibility
 The image points to the Debian archive, so you are free to install the packages from there that you need.
 However, because some `Essential` packages have been removed they may not always install or work correctly.